neo4j-partners/neo4j-gcp-terraform/README.md

    2. Compute Image User
    3. Compute Network Admin
    4. Compute Security Admin
-   5. Dataproc Administrator (Optional - If you're going to use DataProc)
-   6. Dataproc Worker (Optional - If you're going to use DataProc)
-   7. DNS Administrator (Optional - If you're using the Causal Cluster deployment template)
+   7. DNS Administrator (Optional - If you plan to assign a DNS to the load balancer)
    8. Service Account User
    9. Storage Admin
-4. Download the `keys.json` file and place it inside the `./keys/` folder
+4. For the Service Account, go to 'Manage Keys' and 'Add Key'.
+Save the `keys.json` file and place it inside the `./keys/` folder
 5. Create `terraform.tfvars` and fill your project details.
 See `terraform.tfvars_sample` for example.
 Check the documentation for required variables.
 Some of them are having default values.

    Example: